-These HEAVY DUTY wide angle prop shafts are custom made for us to our own specification, they are a very well made prop shaft using the very best of components we can source, they are fully greaseable including the slider, they are balanced to a very high standard and have proved to reduce vibrations on many Land Rovers.
+These HEAVY DUTY 1310 wide angle prop shafts are custom made for us to our own specification, they are a very well made prop shaft using the very best of components we can source, they are fully greaseable including the slider, they are balanced to a very high standard and have proved to reduce vibrations on many Land Rovers.

-Please note these propshafts have heavy duty round flanges, when fitting make sure you clean up the diff and gearbox flange faces as you may have taken a square type flange off and the new round flange does not want to sit on top of dirt or rust.
+Please note these propshafts have heavy-duty round flanges, when fitting make sure you clean up all flange faces as they should not sit on top of dirt or rust.

 You must ensure all UJs and the slider are fully greased on fitment and are regularly greased during use.

-- 30 degree wide angle (1310 series) to prevent the propshaft binding up on long travel suspension.
+- 30 degree wide angle (1310 series) to prevent the propshaft binding up on long-travel suspension.

 - Large 3 inch heavy duty 3mm wall tube.